LOADING ...

 Ii

-Two of knelt at her casement, with muskets at their side!
+Two of them knelt at her casement, with muskets at side!

-For bess could see, through the casement, the road that he ride.
+For bess could see, through the casement, the that he would ride.

 Iii